UniversalAptronym/Locus-Server/Instructions/Getting_a_Domain_Name_(Web_URL).md

 to-do:
 - I'm pretty sure the current configuration I have leaves traffic readable by Cloudflare.
 Check if there's a way around this other than getting both parties to go through the hassle of Tailscale.
-- We might also need to change the Zero Trust instructions for dietpi.
+- We might also need to change the Zero Trust instructions for dietpi with Secure Communications Only.

 These instructions will get you a web domain, with a unique URL, which as of 2024 costs ~$10/yr, along with the services of an organization known as Cloudflare to route web traffic through it.